-My Blogger site had become glitchy and I was told that Google could in fact take my site down for no reason whatsoever and my blog, all the pretty posts I spent two years creating, would be gone.
+I was told that Google could in fact take my site down for no reason whatsoever and my blog, all the pretty posts I spent two years creating, would be gone.
 (Kind of ironic, don't you think?)

 That is not true, by the way, but I drank the Kool-Aid.

 So last September, as the kids went back to school, I got down to business and moved to WordPress.
 I got a good deal and for about a hundred bucks, I moved over.
 I was given hosting for a year, a pretty theme that replicated my Blogger site and hearty pat on the back, wishing me luck.

 I regretted it immediately.

 There were things I didn't like about my set up, things I could not fix on my own.
 Plus, since my theme came with my package, I did not own it and therefore, I could not get support in the forums.